proudquartz/hiprfish-probe-design/README.md

 ## Overview

-This pipeline enables desgin of complex oligo probe sets used for highly multiplexed FISH experiments on microbial communities.
+This pipeline enables design of complex oligo probe sets used for highly multiplexed FISH experiments on microbial communities.
 The main pipeline is a snakemake workflow.

 ## Required resources